- Prior to the commencement of a de-facto relationship;

 - Both parties must have signed the agreement of their own volition, without fear or pressure and preferably in the presence of two witnesses.

 - They must have obtained independent legal advice before signing the contract.
 At VM Family Law, we have years of experience in financial agreement family law.
 With our knowledge and experience, we are in the best position to provide you with expert legal advice on the terms of your BFA.
+If you are in need of a financial agreement lawyer in Ipswich or surrounding suburbs, don’t hesitate to contact us or book a consultation online.

 - The independent financial agreement lawyers must have included signed statements affirming that they advised the relevant parties about the legal effect of the contract.
 These statements are usually referred to as Certificates of Independent Legal Advice.